cycurity/wister/README.md

 ## MANUAL

-&nbsp;&nbsp;&nbsp;&nbsp;To run the program, you need to pass at least a set of words, using an input file (`-i` or `--input`), or passing the words manually using the `-w` or `--words` tags.
+&nbsp;&nbsp;&nbsp;&nbsp;To run the program, you need to pass at least a set of words, using an input file (`-i` or `--input`), or passing the words manually using the `-w` or `--words` tag.
 If no more options are passed, the program will just write the specified words to the default output file `output.lst`.

 &nbsp;&nbsp;&nbsp;&nbsp;There are 5 types of combinations that can be used (with `-c` or `--combination`) simultaneously : `1.
 Word Mix`; `2.
 Case Alternate`; `3.
 Homograph`; `4.
 Reverser`; `5.
 Saltify`.
 To get more information about each type of combination, you should use the *list* argument (`-l` or `--list`).
 When using the first combination (Word Mix), you can also select the depth (`-d` / `--depth`) which will define the number of words being mixed together.
 By default, this value is set to 3.